 - Chronic cough that is partly due to habit

-The Froedtert & the Medical College of Wisconsin Professional Voice Program has been southeastern Wisconsin’s premier voice health care resource for over 25 years.
+The Froedtert & the Medical College of Wisconsin Vocal Health Program has been southeastern Wisconsin’s premier voice health care resource for over 25 years.

 Chronic Cough Program

 Everyone coughs on occasion.
-But when coughs persist for months or years, medical attention is in order.
+But when a cough is persistent, lasting two months or more, it’s time to see a specialist.
 Through our Chronic Cough Program, a medical evaluation by our team of laryngologists, nurse practitioners and speech-language pathologists can determine the cause of a cough and initiate proper treatment.
 Our speech-language pathologists can provide a behavioral management program for treating chronic cough.
 The length of treatment varies and is dependent on the needs of the patient, but typically no more than 2-3 sessions are necessary.
 Patients with chronic cough of many years duration have benefited from the program.

 Head and Neck Cancers